-Presentations will take place on Tuesday 18 September 2012 between 12:00noon and 13:50 in Room 50-C406 (Civil Engineering Seminar Room).
+Presentations will take place on Tuesday 7 October 2014 during the class.
 Each group will be given 15 minutes (maximum) for presentation followed by up to 8 minutes for discussion.
 Lecturers and fellow students will contribute to the discussion.

 Groups may use Powerpoint presentations, overhead projector transparencies and/or slides.
-The Powerpoint files must be provided on a CD-ROM to Prof CHANSON no later than Tuesday 18 September 2010 8:30 am.
+The Powerpoint files must be provided on a CD-ROM to Prof CHANSON no later than Tuesday 7 October 2014 8:30 am.
 Group presentations on pen disks/flash drives/USB devices shall not be accepted.

-Each group is requested to provide 6 copies of their slides before Tuesday 18 September 2010 8:30am.
-These will be distributed to each group and lecturers prior to the start of the presentations.
+Each group is advised to prepare a number of copies of their slides, for distribution to each group and lecturers prior to the start of the presentation.